-All it is, is regular old butter that has been cooked just long enough to toast the milk solids found in butter.
-All you’re doing is cooking the butter just a tiny bit past it’s melting point.
+Brown butter is regular butter that has been cooked just long enough to toast the milk solids found in the butter.
+All you’re doing is cooking the butter just a tiny bit past the melting point.
 By doing this, you create this magical nutty flavor that you just don’t get with regular melted butter.

-We absolutely LOVE using browned butter in our recipes.
+We love using browned butter in our kitchen.
 Within five minutes, you can add a nutty, buttery flavor to any dish.
-We’ve used brown butter in a lot of pasta recipes, such as our Brown Butter Pasta With Walnuts and Brown Butter Kale Pasta.
+We’ve used brown butter in our Brown Butter Pasta With Walnuts and Brown Butter Kale Pasta.
 It is also excellent added to muffins and even brownies!

-- You want a wide heavy-bottomed pan over medium-low heat.
+- Grab a wide heavy-bottomed pan and place it over medium-low heat.

 - Keep swirling the butter over the heat until it is light brown in color and smells nutty.
 Take it off the heat and use it in any of your favorite recipes that call for melted butter.

-TIP: For herb-flavored brown butter, add a handful of fresh sage leaves, rosemary springs or even fresh thyme to the pan while you make the brown butter.
-Just remember to stay close and watch the butter so it doesn’t burn.
-Keep on swirling that pan and you should be set!
+TIP: For herb-flavored brown butter, add a handful of fresh sage leaves, rosemary sprigs or fresh thyme to the pan while you make the brown butter.

 Recipe updated, originally posted April 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear. – Adam and Joanne